granjaluisf/auto-annotated-portfolio/content/pages/index.md

     type: HeroSection
     actions: []
     text: >
-      Luis is an aspiring data scientist and current student in the University of Missouri-Kansas City.
+      Luis is an aspiring data scientist and post-baccalaureate student at the University of Missouri-Kansas City.
 After studying comparative human development and social service administration at the University of Chicago, his work experience in the healthcare information technology industry inspired him to pursue a career in customer experience analytics.
     media:
       type: VideoBlock
       title: Title of the video